 Assisted Reproductive Services

 TRICARE may cover some types of assisted reproductive services.
-The services must be medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. and combined with natural conception.
+The services must be medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. and combined with coitalConnected with or relating to sexual intercourse. conception.

 - Diagnosis and treatment for an illness or injury of the male or female reproductive system.
 This includes correcting any physical cause of infertility